 Parent Governors:

-Mr. Steven Power works as a Health Physics Monitor in the Nuclear Industry and has done so for the past 20 years.
-Steven sits on the Health & Safety/Safeguarding and Staffing, Finance & Assets Committees.
+Mr. Steven Power works as a Health Physics Monitor in the Nuclear Industry and has done so for over 20 years.
+Steven sits on the Health & Safety/Safeguarding Committee.

 Local Authority Governor: